TobiasVanDyk/Building-the-Advanced-Preamplifier-1976-Douglas-Self/README.md

 <img src="pcb-layouts.jpg" width="240" />
 </p>

 Listening during the past year (2020/2021) to this preamp driving a linear-PSU-powered class-D-amp prompted the construction of a second preamp - the unpopulated PCBs have been made and the components obtained.
 More details are in the [AdvPreAmp2021Build](AdvPreAmp2021Build) folder including the Fritzing PCB layout files.
-(No, it is not cool to have to create a schematic, if all that you want is a PCB based on a perfectly good schematic that you already have.)
-An old trick that I use to make the PCB photomasks is to laserprint on normal white paper, rub some sunflower oil over the non-toner side, and then let it dry for 24 hours.
+(No, it is not cool to have to create a schematic, if all that you want is a PCB based on a perfectly good schematic that you already have. [**Note 1**](https://github.com/geedotk/CS42448_T4_TEST2) [**Note 2**](https://hackaday.io/project/2984-teensy-audio-library/log/187557-updated-cs42448-pcb-for-teensy-4x)) An old trick that I use to make the PCB photomasks is to laserprint on normal white paper, rub some sunflower oil over the non-toner side, and then let it dry for 24 hours.

 <p align="left">
 <img src="AdvPreAmp2021Build/pcb1.jpg" width="250" />